quasarframework/quasar/docs/src/pages/app-extensions/development-guide/index-api.md

 title: App Extension Index API
 ---

 This page refers to `src/index.js` file, which is executed on `quasar dev` and `quasar build`.
 This is the main process where you can modify the build to suit the needs of your App Extension.
-For instance, registering a boot file, registering CSS, registering a UI component, modifying the webpack process, etc.
+For instance, registering a boot file, modifying the webpack process, registering CSS, registering a UI component, registering a Quasar CLI command, etc.

 Example of basic structure of the file: